Sivasaiklu/emitrr_task_board_app/README.md

 LinkedIn: [LinkedIn](https:linkedin.com/in/sivasainukala16)

 PortFolio: [PortFolio](https://sivasaiklu.github.io/PortFolio)

-### 📄 License

-This project is licensed under the MIT License.
-Feel free to use and modify it.

-### ✅ Next Steps

-1. Copy and paste this into your `README.md`.
-2. Replace the Netlify deployment link (`https://your-netlify-app-link.netlify.app`) with your actual one.
-3. Push it to GitHub.

 Let me know if you also want a demo video/GIF for README or want to add badges (like Netlify Status, Tech Stack, etc.).